——— Chapter Art (Click to view) ———

 Her grip finally let go, her body tumbling to a stop at last.
 As she opened her eyes, she saw an enormous cavern of fleshy walls.
 Bioluminescent glows emanating in pulsing waves.
 Somehow she was still alive.

 Vera grabbed onto her head, getting to her feet, her eyes adjusting to the dim lighting.
-In front of her was fleshy shore.
+In front of her was a fleshy shore.
 An oily, murky liquid crashing onto it repeatedly.

 Several islands of debris filled up the waters, made up of lost wreckages, bodies, dissolving organic matter.
 And directly in front of her, twenty meters floating on the waters was the wreckage of the ship she had just been on.